ananta399/GPUsolver/README.md

 # GPUsolver
 CUDA Conjugate gradient Solver on CRS sparse Matrix

-Solves Linear Matrix Equations for large matrices using CUDA parallelization
+Solves Linear Matrix Equations for large matrices using GPU(CUDA) parallelization

 Matrices are assumed to be CRS sparse form